datarefuge/workflow/README.md

 We are so glad that you are participating in this project!

 **[If you are an overall Coordinator](coordinator-work.md)**:
-- Learn about some of the work overall coordinators do, including the role of the Spreadsheet Minder, [here](coordinator-work.md)
+- See the description of some of the work overall coordinators do, including the role of the Spreadsheet Minder, [here](coordinator-work.md)

 **[If you are an Event Organizer](coordinator-work.md)**:
 - Learn about what you need to do to prepare the event [here](advance-work.md).